spdes/computational-sde-intro-lecture/README.md

 # How to register

-Please fill in the Google form https://forms.gle/mC7tLBUnPdEUL4XeA to register the course.
+The registration is now closed.
+If you still would like to enroll the course, please send an email to the course responsible.

 # Lecture notes